YoungCoderboy/notes/react.md

 - you can build independent component and change according to state but it will not affect app
 - this provide reusability of components and speed
 - redux: most popular state management library
+- React apps are made out of components.
+A component is a piece of the UI (user interface) that has its own logic and appearance.
+A component can be as small as a button, or as large as an entire page.
 - tools: vite, create react app

+- JSX is stricter than HTML.
+You have to close tags like <br />.
+Your component also can’t return multiple JSX tags.
+You have to wrap them into a shared parent, like a <div>...</div> or an empty <>...</> wrapper:
 - `npx create-react-app app-name`
 - `npx create-react-app ./` make current folder as app